 Ads placement and frequency: Yes, a mobile app is created with the basic aim of monetization and income generation; however, too many ads or poor ads will make your user uninstall the app within no time.
 Take care of size, position, textuality, and visuality of your ads.

 Make the first impression quick and easy: We often see a lot of apps with a tutorial that talks about the app’s functions.
 Well, in this fast-paced and competitive world, no one has the time to go through all that.
 So try to come up with a gamification sort of step-by-step process that makes it easy and quick for the user.

 App errors, crashes, and bugs: Nobody wants to keep an app in their device that frequently crashes or gives errors while using.
 Make sure your app performance is good; otherwise, it won’t be staying too long in a user’s device.

 Final Thoughts on Reducing App Battery Drain for Increased User Engagement

-With a 71% churn rate within the first 90 days, you need to take into consideration that your app has very little room for errors or negative points, let alone the battery consumption.
-In order to increase your business revenue and capture a larger user base, make sure your app is not draining the device’s battery or else, you might find yourself out of the business pretty soon.
+With a 71% churn rate within the first 90 days, you need to consider that your app has very little room for errors or negative points, let alone battery consumption.
+In order to increase your business revenue and capture a larger user base, make sure your app is not draining the device’s battery, or else you might find yourself out of business pretty soon.

 With these simple steps, your app should be on the way to reduced app battery drainage for increased user engagement.